PhantasarProductions/63fires/tools used.md

 ## MPlayer
 For having some music when I don't need to test the game and to quickly test audio files.

+## Lua development tools (in Eclipse)

+For editing the Lua code

+## Geany

+For editing the Go code and other kinds of text files!

 # Software I wrote myself

 ## Ryanna